alexandrehtrb/KotlinMultiplatformExample/README.en.md

 ## Tools required for iOS

-XCode 10, Gradle 5.5.1, JDK 8 and Android SDK installed, to generate the `.framework` for XCode and to develop the iOS app.
+XCode 10, Gradle 5.5.1, JDK 7 and 8, and Android SDK installed, to generate the `.framework` for XCode and to develop the iOS app.

 ## How it works